For Vault's VSS Handoff tips, see this KB article:

 Handoff is available in Vault 5 and later versions.

 Importing a SourceSafe database into a Vault repository is a big operation.
 In some cases, the full import can take several days, so it's worth making sure that everything is configured properly at the beginning.
 A little careful planning can avoid a lot of frustration.

 Even so, the full import may experience many errors and missing data. the VSS Import Tool uses the SourceSafe Automation Component to communicate with the VSS database.
 The automation component is very sensitive to VSS database corruption, and even minor corruption can cause problems with getting VSS history which may not be imported into Vault.

 The following tips will help your import go as quickly and as smoothly as possible.

 1. We recommend that you use two different machines.
 One machine should be running the Vault server, including SQL Server.
 The other machine should be running the VSS Import Tool, and your VSS database should be on that machine as well.
-The import will go much faster if both these machines have plenty of RAM and fast hard disks.
+The import will go much faster if both these machines have plenty of RAM and fast hard disks or SSDs.
 The network connection between these two machines should be fast, at least 10-baseT and preferable 100-baseT.
 Ideally, neither machine should be occupied with any other tasks during the import.

 2. During the import, you should disable any virus protection which may be present on either machine.
 This can slow down the import considerably.